 Here are 5 basic tips you must know and do to avoid being attacked by online fraudsters:

 If you have a Sterling Bank account, we will never request for your Password, OTP or PIN via email, text message or phone calls.
 If you are yet to open an account, our agents will call you to explain our offerings.
-However, please do not reply to text messages and emails from unknown individuals requesting for your ATM card details or the One Time Password (OTP) sent to your registered mobile number.
-Please, do not reply or share the details requested for.
+However, please do not reply to text messages and emails from unknown individuals requesting for your card details or the One Time Password (OTP) sent to your registered mobile number.
 Always verify the source of such requests as we will never send you a text, call or email requesting for your Password, OTP, PIN.
 Also note that Sterling is NOT distributing covid-19 relief money to its customers.

 Never share your Bank Verification Number (BVN) and card PIN with anyone that’s not you.
 In the event that your ATM card gets misplaced or stolen, please contact our One Customer Centre on 070078375464 or send an email to firstname.lastname@example.org immediately to report the incidence and block your card.